bpocallaghan/generators/readme.md

 Here you can change the default location of the stubs

 This will also copy all the stubs to `/resources/stubs/`.
-Here you can overide the skeleton of the files to suit your personal workflow / boilerplate code
+Here you can overide the skeleton of the files to suit your personal workflow / boilerplate code.